-Pass the wire through a crimp bead or crimp tube then through one side of an Accu-Guard™ wire protector onto one end of the beading wire.
+String a crimp bead or crimp tube and one side of an Accu-Guard™ wire protector onto one end of the beading wire.

-Pass the wire back through the crimp tube.
+Pass the beading wire back through the crimp.

-Place the crimp tube into the second notch closest to the handles of the crimping pliers.
-Separate the wires inside the crimp tube so they each wind up on either half of the crimp tube after the next step.
+Place the crimp tube into the notch closest to the handles of the crimping pliers.
+Separate the wires inside the crimp tube so they lay on either side of the crimp.

-Tip: This placement will make for a stronger crimped connection as the metal surrounds more of the stringing material.
+Tip: This placement will make for a stronger crimped connection when the crimp is compressed.

 Squeeze the handles of the pliers until you feel the crimp tube collapse.
-The crimp tube should be a "V" shape now.
+The crimp tube should form a "V" shape.

-Set the crimp in the first notch of the pliers so it is standing up in the notch.
+Place the crimp in the first notch of the pliers so the "V" is on it's side in the notch.

 Squeeze the pliers until the crimp bead has fully collapsed forming a smaller tube.

-Remove the crimp from the pliers then pull on one end of the beading wire to make sure the crimp is tight and holding.
+Remove the crimp from the pliers then pull on one end of the beading wire to make sure the crimp is secure.

-Using flush-cutters, trim the short end of the wire until it is flush with the top of the crimp tube.
+Using flush-cutters, trim the short end of the wire flush with the crimp tube.
 This will eliminate any poking a longer length of wire might cause.

 String on the beads in your design.

-For a more professional look, place a crimp cover over the crimped crimp tube.
-Using the front notch on the crimping pliers or a pair of chain-nose pliers, gently close the crimp cover.
-The crimped crimp tube will then be concealed inside the crimp cover.
+For a more professional look, place a crimp cover over the crimps.
+Using the front notch on the crimping pliers or a pair of chain-nose pliers, gently close each crimp cover.
+The tubes will then be concealed inside the crimp cover.

 Permission to copy this instruction sheet is granted for non-commercial educational purposes only.
 All other reproduction requires written permission.
 Please email email@example.com for more information.